 There has been some confusion into different FollowMyHealth™ sign in pages.
 Let's look at the differences and ease any concerns about the site.
 This issue is mainly for those whose organization does not have a branded page but you are receiving a branded page when trying to sign in, although it can affect anybody.

 FollowMyHealth is only one site.
 The confusion comes in when you see different pages that look like FollowMyHealth, but they have different colors/branding.
 Those colors/branding are based on the organization/practice.
 FollowMyHealth is used by many different organizations, so some of those organizations have decided to use a personalized theme/branding while others have not.
 Let's look at some examples below.

 1. The generic sign in page

 This particular sign in page is the generic/basic page.
 This is what you will see when you type (www.followmyhealth.com) in the address bar.
 Notice the URL in the address bar.
 It mentions nothing about an organization.
 This is just the generic link for FollowMyHealth.
 If you have done this but are coming up with a branded page, you will need to clear your cache and cookies.
 If you are not sure how to do this, go to this article that will provide you a link to clear your cache and cookies.

 2. A branded sign in page

-This particular page is for Columbia Doctors, which is an organization in New York.
+This particular page is for University Hospitals, which is an organization in Ohio.
 Notice the URL highlighted in the address bar.
 The URL is different than the first image (the generic sign in page).
 You can run across this page if you do a Google search instead of going directly to the site.